⟵ Back to Articles

 At the age of fourteen, Nalua entered the Court of Maharaja Ranjit Singh in an arbitration dispute and rose from an attendant to the Izazi-i-Sardari: Honorable Commander-in-Chief.
 Nalua either commanded or participated in 20 major battles.
 Some major battles included: Kasur (1807), Attock (1813), Multan (1818), Shopian (1819), Mangal (1821), Mankera (1821), Nowshera (1823), Sirikot (1824), Saidu (1827), Peshawar (1824), and Jamrud (1837).

-Hari Singh Nalwa was the person sent by Ranjit Singh to invite Lord William Bentink to confer with the Maharaja at Simla; and as I happened to know most of the persons he had met there, our conversation was very different from the majority of such interviews in India; and really consisted of a due exchange of ideas, and of references to events which had actually taken place.
-His questions proved him to have thought and reasoned justly: he is well informed on the statistics of many of the European States, and on the policy of the East India Company, and what is very rare among the Sikhs; he can both read and write the Persian language.
+Hari Singh Nalwa was the person sent by Ranjit Singh to invite Lord William Bentink to confer with the Maharaja at Simla, and as I happened to know most of the persons he had met there, our conversation was very different from the majority of such interviews in India; and really consisted of a due exchange of ideas, and of references to events which had actually taken place.
+His questions proved him to have thought and reasoned justly: he is well informed on the statistics of many of the European States, on the policy of the East India Company, and what is very rare among the Sikhs; he can both read and write the Persian language.

-More than fifty-five buildings are attributed to Nalua, including forts, ramparts, towers, gurduaras, water-tanks, samadhis, temples, mosques, towns, havelis, sarais and gardens.
+More than fifty-five buildings are attributed to Nalua, including forts, ramparts, towers, gurduaras, water tanks, samadhis, temples, mosques, towns, havelis, sarais, and gardens.
 In 1822, Nalua built the fortified town of Haripur, the first planned town in the region with a superb water distribution system.

-Seventy years later (1890-93), Prof. Puran Singh in On Paths of Life describes growing up in Haripur
+Seventy years later (1890-93), Prof. Puran Singh, in his book “On Paths of Life,” describes growing up in Haripur.

 Legendary Nalua took Panjabi arms across the Sindhu River and into the Pukhtun heartland.
-Hundred and sixty five years after his death, Pukhtun mothers were still restraining recalcitrant children with a whisper: Chup Sha!
+Hundred and sixty-five years after his death, Pukhtun mothers were still restraining recalcitrant children with a whisper: Chup Sha!
 Hari Singh raghle! – Be quite!
 Hari Singh comes!

 Darmesteter in Chants Popularies des Afghans (1889) records:

-Each year, Hari Singh followed by his invincible Akalis (the Immortals) was going to raise taxes from the Yousoufzais, tracking them down in the mountains and in their most inaccessible dens.
+Each year, Hari Singh, followed by his invincible Akalis (the Immortals), was going to raise taxes from the Yousoufzais, tracking them down in the mountains and in their most inaccessible dens.
 Long after his death, the mothers kept saying to the crying child: “Keep silent or Hari Singh will come; and to this day, old men still show the place where “the tiger” chased them like a herd of sheep.

-A late nineteenth century account by Misr Hari Chand urf Qadaryar in Si-harfi tiji records Nalua’s bravery:
+A late nineteenth-century account by Misr Hari Chand urf Qadaryar in Si-harfi tiji records Nalua’s bravery:

 The Sikhs fought the Pathans with such valor that the latter lost their ground.